teuben/teunix/Env/UMD/vpn.md

 1. BA = "best available"  - 10.206.x.x
 2. TA = "tunnel all" - 10.206.y.y

 Switching from BA (the initial default) to TA works fine, but from TA back to BA needs another CAS confirmation.

+On KDE the `PanGPUI` icon is persistently visible on the `Icons-only Task Manager`.
+There is also a subtle difference in the appearance of the icon, which can be used to glean the status if VPN is up or down.
+You would not need the desktop icon anymore.

 ### annoying icon lifetime

 the GP icon is destroyed when something else gets focus.
 Very annoying for those who prefer focus follows mouse.
 Clearly something engineers at PA never heard of.
-Sometimes it disappears before I can take action.
+Sometimes it disappears before one can take action.
 Similar effects seen on both mac and win.

-### KDE widget
+### KDE IP status widget

 On KDE there is a useful widget `Public IP Address 1.1` that shows the public IP adress.
 In BA mode it will still show your IP providers address, in TA mode it will be a UMD address, as all your traffic is now routed through UMD.

 Also has a link to OpenStreetMaps where you are "located" on the planet.